luisbocanegra/linux-guide-split-audio-ports/README.md

     ![pavucontrol with speakers available](pics/linux-audio-mixer-speakers-available.png)

-Good we're closer to our final goal, but you can stop here if this was your desired behavior...
+Congratulations!
+We're closer to our final goal, but you may stop here if this was your desired behavior 🙂

 ## 3 Splitting for simultaneous playback with alsa firmware patch (for different applications on each port)